danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 <img src="/assets/images/trading_1/plot_10.png"/>

 Finally, we can optimize our portfolio!
 The easiest way is to maximize the cumulative return.
-To do this, we just check we stock has the greatest cumulative return and then put all of our money into that stock.
+To do this, we just check which stock has the greatest cumulative return and then put all of our money into that stock.
 That's kind of boring and not very insightful.
 Another way is to maximize the Sharpe ratio.
 Doing this will optimize our reward compared to risk.
 To do this we will use scipy's `minimize` method as most optimization routines only consider minimization problems.